PROVIDENCE COLLEGE SKATES PAST NEW HAMPSHIRE, 6-2

-Senior forward Laura Veharanta had a goal and two assists for the Friars
+Senior forward Laura Veharanta posts goal and two assists for Friars

 PROVIDENCE, R.I. - The Providence College women's ice hockey team extended its unbeaten streak to five games, Sunday, cruising past conference rival New Hampshire, 6-2 at Schneider Arena.

 Senior Laura Veharanta (La Verne, Calif.) led the way, igniting a three goal barrage to start the game finishing with a score and two assists.

 The key portion of the game was the first three minutes